Logos Ascension · Chapter 5

 "What was that?"

-"Your faculty operating at a fraction of its actual capacity.
+"Your faculty operating at a fraction of its real capacity.
 You've been seeing through a pinhole for three years.
-What just happened was the pinhole opening to about the width of a coin.
-That's still not full aperture.
-Full aperture is what happened in the chandler's shop — the omnidirectional expansion.
+What just happened was the pinhole widening to the size of a coin.
+Full aperture is what happened in the chandler's shop.
 You nearly blacked out."

 "It felt like the city was inside my head."